top of page

 Ode to Christ's Reality

 If You were invented, You chose the worst possible entrance: no trumpet fanfare, just hay and the breath of animals, a mother doing her best, a father confused and conflicted.
 A made-up messiah would have arrived armored, not wrapped in borrowed cloth, would have ascended thrones instead of hills, would have silenced enemies instead of loving them into confusion.
 If You were a story, someone forgot to edit the disciples ... left them slow, scared, competitive, men who misunderstood parables and fled at the sound of danger.
 Not exactly heroic material.
 More like people we recognize in the mirror.
 If You were clever propaganda, the ending went terribly wrong.
 Propaganda does not die naked, does not forgive mid-sentence, does not entrust its future to doubters, women, and fishermen with shaking hands.
 And yet ... those very same people spoke.
 They stayed.
 They died saying the same thing.
-If You were invented, You would not keep undoing us in such specific ways ... loosening fists, breaking cycles, teaching proud hearts how to kneel without shame.
+If You were invented, You would not keep undoing us in such specific ways ... loosening fists, breaking cycles, teaching proud hearts how to kneel with gratitude.
 Myths do not wash feet.
 They do not sit with grief.
 They do not keep showing up in hospital rooms, prison cells, quiet kitchens at midnight where someone whispers, “Help,” and their anguish is answered.
 You do not behave like fiction.
 You interrupt.
 You linger.
 You ask inconvenient questions about love, about enemies, about forgiveness that costs something.
 If You were a lie, You would not keep telling the truth about us so accurately ... our fear, our hunger, our longing to be known and named without being destroyed.
 So here I stand, not dazzled by clever storytelling, but convinced by the strange evidence of a life that keeps changing lives, of a love that refuses efficiency, of a cross that should have ended You but somehow began everything.
 No, You are not a myth we carried forward.
 You are a reality we are still catching up to ... a Christ too human to be invented, too demanding to be convenient, and too alive to stay safely in the past.
 And if this is deception, it is the only one I know that teaches us how to love, how to give, and how to become more human than we were before.
 Which sounds, suspiciously, like truth.

 A Reflection for a Day of Love